Use review automations to automate the creation of review cycles with time-based rules. Sample use cases include

 - the start date of the user has not been defined

 - the start date of the user has been changed

 - the automation rules have been changed

-- the automation inclusion rules have been changed
+- the automation inclusion or exclusion rules have been changed

-- the user has the status active in Leapsome
+- the user doesn't have the active status in Leapsome

 Making changes to an active automation rule